Pluvie/ion/README.md

 polluted, plastic bottles are replacing fish in our oceans, and more than three billions of people still live under the poverty line.

-Not a bright picture for our beloved Earth 🌍 isn't it?
+**Not a bright picture for our beloved Earth 🌍, isn't it?**

 As bad as that sounds, talking about it isn't gonna change anything.
 The time to act is now.
 But what can a single person, who is a software programmer for a living, can do about this?
-Well, it turns out that researchers are showing that our computers are consuming a substantial chunk of all that produced energy, and that is likely to increase even more due to the [AI surge]( https://davidmytton.blog/how-much-energy-do-data-centers-use/).
+Well, it turns out that researchers are showing that our computers are consuming a *substantial chunk* of all that produced energy, and that is likely to increase even more due to the [AI surge]( https://davidmytton.blog/how-much-energy-do-data-centers-use/).

-We might not be able to do much about plastic or help reduce the poverty line, but we damn well can do something about that energy consumption and all the pollution that follows!
+We might not be able to do much about plastic or help reduce the poverty line, but *we damn well can do something about that energy consumption* and all the pollution that follows!

 How?
 By producing better and more efficient software!
 Humanity's greatest challenge is